The Third Thirty:

 What Is The Third Thirty?

-The Third Thirty is community storytelling project facilitated by WSM in partnership with Senior Services for South Sound and the City of Olympia.
-The project explores the ways our history and identity shape how we experience our third thirty years of life.
-The stories are gathered by Thurston County residents – who are also in their "thirty thirty" – who enroll in a course taught by WSM Curator, Elaine Vradenburgh, through Senior Services Lifelong Learning Program.
-Project participants meet weekly over the course of 8-weeks to learn the art and practice of oral history, build their listening and interviewing skills, and consider the ethical issues of gathering and sharing other peoples’ stories.
-Each participant interviews a community member, transcribes the interview in full (using a transcription software called Otter), and then edits the transcript into a short, cohesive story (we refer to as a “narrative”).
-Upon completion, they are invited to share the narrative – with permission from the story sharer (we refer to as the “narrator”) - at a public reading and discussion hosted and facilitated by WSM.
-The stories are also shared through WSM's Community Stories Project Archive.
+The Third Thirty is an oral history project that gathers and shares stories from South Sound elders.
+The purpose of the project is invite people between the ages 60 and 90 to reflect on a question or theme and to share a bit of their truth in relation to that question or theme with our community.
+The stories are gathered by Thurston County residents – many who are also in their “third thirty” years of life –who enroll in an eight-week long project based course taught by WSM Curator, Elaine Vradenburgh, through Senior Services Lifelong Learning Program.
+Participants learn the art and practice of oral history, build their listening and interviewing skills, and consider the ethical issues of gathering and sharing other peoples’ stories.
+Each participant interviews a community member, transcribes the interview in full, and then edits the transcript into a short, cohesive story.
+We share the stories (with permission from the person whose story it is) at a public reading and conversation hosted and facilitated by WSM, and they live on in the WSM archive.

 What Makes This Oral History Project Unique?